kclandry/2600-Final-Markdown/Markdown Text Basics.md

 You can use a single *asterisk* or _underscore_ to italicize words, a double **asterisk** or double __underscore__ to make something bolded, and two ~~tildes~~ to make something strikethrough.
 You can use ***three asterisks*** or ___three underscores___ to get bolded italics.
 You can use these functions within each other as well. *By using a single asterisk, this whole sentence is italicized, but by putting **two asterisks here**, that part is bolded as well.*

+The next type of basic formatting is the "blockquote".
+Using the > key, one can create quoted text.
+A second > creates an indented quote.

+``To demonstrate:

+>This is a blockquote
+>>Two symbols indents the quote.
+This is often used for quoting someone directly.
+``
+That section becomes this:

+>This is a blockquote
+>>Two symbols indents the quote.
+This is often used for quoting someone directly.

 The other basic type of text formatting is the use of lists.
 Lists can be either ordered (numbered) or unordered.